 Public health policy is devolved and each of the devolved nations sets its own policy on smoking cessation.

 In October 2021, the Government launched the Office for Health Improvement and Disparities (OHID).
 This formed part of a wider reform of the public health system in England which saw the dissolution of Public Health England (PHE) and the formation of the UK Health Security Agency (UKHSA) which will focus on health protection.
-OHID’s responsibilities include preventable risk factors for poor health, such as obesity, alcohol consumption and smoking.
+OHID’s responsibilities include preventable risk factors for poor health, such as obesity, excess alcohol consumption and smoking.

 The Welsh Government has also set a smokefree target for 2030, whilst the smokefree target has been set for 2034 in Scotland.
 Northern Ireland has not set a smokefree target.